Marcoby-Dev-Ops/Nexus/docs/NEXUS_VISION_EXECUTION_PLAN.md

 > **Update (2024-06-10):** Workspace, Admin UI, Theme Panel, AI Next Best Actions, UI/UX Consistency, and related critical path items are now complete.

+> **Update (2024-07-07):** Callback Configuration System migration is now complete.
+All callback/integration flows are config-driven and legacy files have been removed.

 ## How to Use This Document & The Prompt Library

 This document outlines the strategic vision and execution roadmap for Nexus.
 To ensure clarity and consistency in development, each major feature listed in the roadmap is accompanied by a **prompt**.
 These prompts, sourced from the `NEXUS_PROMPT_LIBRARY.md`, should be used to create detailed tickets or epics in our project management tool.